-2011-2012 Assessment Brief
+2012-2013 Assessment Brief

-Recommended Status: Ready to Proceed
+Recommended Status: Ready to proceed

-Status in June 2011 Report to COAG: Threshold
+Status in 2012 Report to COAG: Ready to proceed

-Initiative Name: Cross River Rail
+Initiative Name: Cross River Rail - core project

-Geography: Brisbane
+Geography: South east Queensland

 Proponent: Queensland Government

 Project description:

-The Queensland Government is seeking \$3.98 billion of Commonwealth funding to construct the core Cross River Rail project.
+The Queensland Government is seeking \$3.33 billion of Commonwealth funding to construct the core Cross River Rail project.
 This is the first stage of a program of works to develop an 18 kilometre rail line from near Salisbury, under the Brisbane CBD, to Bowen Hills, north of the CBD.